LYNCH·LLP

 • What is the range of allowance rates across the examiner's art units?

-Allowance rates range from 85% to 97% across the examiner's art units.
+The allowance rate ranges from 85% to 97% across the examiner's art units, reflecting variation by subject-matter grouping.

-No. The pooled allowance rate describes the examiner's historical record and is not a prediction of any specific application.
+No. This figure describes the examiner's historical record and is not a prediction of any specific application's outcome.
+Individual applications depend on claim scope, prior art, and examination.

 ◈ RESPONDING TO AN OFFICE ACTION